leonoverweel/dutch-hackathons/README.md

 # Dutch Hackathons - hackathonlist.nl

 Want to attend a hackathon in the Netherlands?
-Together, we're building the most comprehensive list of Dutch 'thons.
+Together, we're building the most comprehensive list of Dutch hackathons.
 Do you know about a hackathon that's not on this list?
 Check out the [contribution guide](#contributing) below.

 ## Upcoming Hackathons